 Another interesting feature is the alkane arrangement on different substrates, which is a result of competition between the alkane molecules interaction with a substrate and their crystallization behavior.
 Therefore, alkane molecules either align parallel to the surface or form crystals with chains oriented perpendicularly to the substrate.
 AFM is one of the few techniques than can be used for characterization of these objects and their various transformations.
 The alkanes and, especially, those with ultra long chains with a number of carbon atoms over 100 are excellent models of polyethylene - one of the mass-produced polymers.
 AFM studies of chain folding, crystallization and melting in ultra long alkanes offer unique information about similar processes in this and other polymers.

-Use of most sharp probes is always preferable for high-resolution studies of alkane layers.
-The sharp tips can be less subjective to damage when softer cantilevers are used.
-Therefore, probes with sharp tip should have stiffness less than 5 N/m.
-Actually, because sharp tips experience less adhesive interactions therefore probes with such tips can have very soft cantilevers and still be applied for tapping measurements.
+Useing the sharpest available AFM probes is always preferable for high-resolution studies of alkane layers.
+The sharp AFM tips can be less subjective to damage when softer AFM cantilevers are used.
+Therefore, AFM probes with sharp AFM tips should have AFM cantilever stiffness less than 5 N/m.
+Actually, because sharp AFM tips experience less adhesive interactions, AFM probes with such AFM tips can have very soft AFM cantilevers and still be applied for tapping measurements.
 Please refer to the High Resolution page for details.

 ORDERING OPTIONSClick on a product type below to order online.